Warsaw Wind Band Conducting Competition 2025

 STAGE IV

-Final gala with the participation of the Concert Orchestra of the Representative Artistic Ensemble of the Polish Army.
+Rehearsal with the Concert Wind Orchestra of the Representative Artistic Ensemble of the Polish Army in the Concert Hall at the Fryderyk Chopin University of Music in Warsaw.

 Number of participants: maximum of 5.